ckxz/one-shot-learning/README.md

 # one-shot-learning

-Training and testing was performed on CelebA Dataset (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
+Training and testing was performed on CelebFaces Attributes Dataset (CelebA) (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
+None of the data pre-processing .py files are included.
+No pre-trained networks are included.

 Three different models were implemented: